-You are invited to share ideas or questions you might have about beekeeping in Africa.
+You are invited to share ideas or questions you might have about beekeeping.
 Please use the social media links at the bottom of the page.
 If you would like to support my efforts to promote better approaches to beekeeping in Africa – a little encouragement would really help!
 Please see link on this page.
-Thank you.

 POD- Beekeeping in Africa